 Semi-elective modules in the amount of a minimum of 12 credits have to be completed by all students.
-These modules impart basic knowledge in the respective academic fields and are intended to bridge knowledge gaps regarding the basic processes of the bioeconomy that students with different academic backgrounds may have.
+These modules impart basic knowledge in the agricultural, natural and economics sciences and are intended to bridge knowledge gaps regarding the basic processes of the bioeconomy that students with different academic backgrounds may have.
 Depending on your previous education, you may replace one semi-elective module with an elective module.

-If you have a Bachelor's degree in economics, you have to take the following modules and may replace the module "Economics and Management" with an elective module:
+If you have a Bachelor's degree in economics, you must take the following modules and may replace the module "Economics and Management" with an elective module: